HozefaSelim/Kanban-Tracker/README.md

 ## Overview

 Kanban Tracker is a C# Windows Forms application designed to manage projects using the Kanban methodology.
-This application allows you to add users and admins, create and manage issues, epics, stories, and tasks, and move tasks across different stages on a Kanban board.
+This application allows you to add users and admins, create and manage issues like epics, stories, and tasks, and move tasks across different stages on a Kanban board.

 ## Features